philcunliffe/filco-website/garden/Web Components Are Important.md

 </open-app-layout>
 ```

 In this dream, a `<open-app-layout>` component provides a configurable, responsive layout.
-Slotted into the layout is a `<editor-core>` component that encapsulates a `<canvas>` and provides loading/saving functionality and an interface for tools to connect.
+Slotted into the layout is a `<editor-core>` component that encapsulates a `<canvas>`, provides loading/saving functionality, and surfaces an interface for tools to connect.
 Finally, we have three chosen toolsets, `<painting-tools>` and `<hue-sat-tools>` from external developers, and `<my-custom-gradient-tool>,` which is something we have built ourselves to add functionality.

 This hypothetical HTML file integrates components made by five developers, including ourselves, into a fully functional image editor.
 These components could have been built years apart using different frameworks or versions and work together seamlessly forever.
 ## Conclusion